mohit242/NavigationRL/README.md

 #### Running the code

-To understand the main file usage, do -
+To understand the main file usage, run -
 `python main.py -h`

 ```